Drwhomust/dragon-lore-mc-mod/README.md

 This includes a new world you can explore and new blocks and resources you can make or use

-check the wiki for more info about this mod

 this has all the source code for the mod because i am making it open for anyone

 to add on or just to see.